QuantLib: a free/open-source library for quantitative finance

-QuantLib is written in C++ with a clean object model, and is then exported to different languages such as C#, Java, Python, R, and Ruby.
-An AAD-enabled version is also available.
-The reposit project facilitates deployment of object libraries to end user platforms and is used to generate QuantLibXL, an Excel addin for QuantLib, and QuantLibAddin, QuantLib addins for other platforms such as LibreOffice Calc.
-See the extensions page for details on bindings and ports to other languages.
+QuantLib is written in C++ with a clean object model, and is then exported to different languages such as C#, Java, Python, and R. The reposit project facilitates deployment of object libraries to end user platforms and is used to generate QuantLibXL, an Excel addin for QuantLib, and QuantLibAddin, QuantLib addins for other platforms such as LibreOffice Calc.
+See the extensions page for details on bindings, ports to other languages, and AAD-enabled versions.

-Appreciated by quantitative analysts and developers, it is intended for academics and practitioners alike, eventually promoting a stronger interaction between them.
-QuantLib offers tools that are useful both for practical implementation and for advanced modeling, with features such as market conventions, yield curve models, solvers, PDEs, Monte Carlo (low-discrepancy included), exotic options, VAR, and so on.
+Appreciated by quantitative analysts and developers, it is intended for academics and practitioners alike.
+QuantLib offers tools that are useful both for practical implementation and for advanced modeling.

-The library could be exploited across different research and regulatory institutions, banks, software companies, and so on.
-Being a free/open-source project, quants contributing to the library would not need to start from scratch every time.
+The library can be used across different research and regulatory institutions, banks, software companies, and so on.

-- Students could master a library that is actually used in the real world and contribute to it in a meaningful way.
-This would potentially place them in a privileged position on the job market.
+- Students can master a library that is actually used in the real world and contribute to it in a meaningful way.
+This can potentially place them in a privileged position on the job market.

-- Researchers would have a framework at hand, which vastly reduces the amount of low-level work necessary to build models, so to be able to focus on more complex and interesting problems.
+- Researchers can have a framework at hand which vastly reduces the amount of low-level work necessary to build models, so to be able to focus on more complex and interesting problems.

-- Financial firms could exploit QuantLib as base code and/or benchmark, while being able to engage in creating more innovative solutions that would make them more competitive on the market.
+- Financial firms can use QuantLib as base code and/or benchmark, while being able to engage in creating more innovative solutions that would make them more competitive on the market.

-- Regulatory institutions may have a tool for standard pricing and risk management practices.
+- Regulatory institutions cab have a tool for standard pricing and risk management practices.